History of the Fluoride/Iodine Antagonism

 1935 - Phillips et al. (USA) report that fluoride and thyroid have synergistic effects on fluorosis in chicken.

-1935 - Phillips et al. conduct studies in rats and find the same results: fluoride and thyroid have synergistic toxic effects.
+1935 - Phillips et al. conduct further numerous studies with rats and again find the same results: fluoride and thyroid have synergistic toxic effects.

 1937 - Litzka (Germany) discusses the mode of action of fluorides in treating patients with hyperthyroidism: fluoride antagonizes thyroid hormone effects/glycolysis in liver and influences glycolysis in skeletal muscle.